nais/handbook/docs/nais-system/ambitions.md

 What problem does this solve?
 What value does it bring – for our users, for the team, for the platform?

-A short reference to relevant [NAIS properties](properties.md) is often worthwhile.
+A short reference to relevant [Nais properties](properties.md) is often worthwhile.

 ### Goals